dougeby/IntuneDocs/intune/apps-win32-app-management.md

 You can download the [Microsoft Win32 Content Prep Tool](https://go.microsoft.com/fwlink/?linkid=2065730) from GitHub as a zip file.
 The zipped file contains a folder named **Microsoft-Win32-Content-Prep-Tool-master**.
 The folder contains the prep tool, the license, a readme, and the release notes.

 If you run `IntuneWinAppUtil.exe` from the command window without parameters, the tool will guide you to input the required parameters step by step.
-Or, you can add the paramters to the command based on the following available command-line parameters.
+Or, you can add the parameters to the command based on the following available command-line parameters.

 ### Available command-line parameters